miletovaa/java-more-or-less/README.md

 - [ ] Implement a game control menu (restart, set field size, set number of moves, set target value).
 (10 points)

-- [ ] Enhance the game control menu with difficulty options (easy, medium, hard), affec- ting the target value and the number of moves.
+- [ ] Enhance the game control menu with difficulty options (easy, medium, hard), affecting the target value and the number of moves.
 (10 points)

 - [ ] Display the deviation from the final value in the graphical user interface when the move counter reaches zero (solution quality).
 (5 points)